cssconf/blog-content/2015/2015-08-15_a-talk-selection-process-explained/2015-08-15_a-talk-selection-process-explained.md

 * can the topic be reasonably covered in the allocated time

 ## Step 3.
 Bias and “Blind Voting”
 The lack of diversity in tech conference speakers is a problem, and a problem that we at CSSconf are well aware of and do our best to tackle.
 Anonymizing talk proposals is one of the ways in which we try to hack the unconscious bias that curators have against (or in unfair advantage of) personal attributes of the submitter.
-This is commonly referred to as “blind voting”, but we prefer the non-ableist term anonymized voting (hat tip Noah Slater’s http://nslater.tumblr.com/post/126664191058/this-post-is-in-response-to-lea-verous-post-about).
+This is commonly referred to as “blind voting”, but we prefer the non-ableist term anonymized voting (hat tip to [Noah Slater](http://nslater.tumblr.com/post/126664191058/this-post-is-in-response-to-lea-verous-post-about)).

 ### 3a) The First Round: Voting on Anonymized Proposals